onqtam/headjack/docs/quotes_and_notes/skip_in_search/YT_CHANNEL.md

-    Integration - everything that references X - reverse lookup? also generalizing something from one industry to another Google didnt simply fail - they never even tried
+    Integration - everything that references X - reverse lookup? also generalizing something from one industry to another Google didnt simply fail - they never even tried Google didn't even understand their mission
+    Google never had a chance because they didn’t even understand their mission as long as when an error is corrected that doesnt trickle down to every single book that's affected - you have NOT organized the world's information

 The beginning of history

 status
     The Great Reset - with Schwab with red lines on top of him and a 1st/2nd/3rd place podium for status

+stigmergy
+    The most obvious internet phenomenon you’ve never heard about The most powerful/profound self-organization principle/mechanism you’ve never heard about

 do videos on the many different titles